Frequently Asked Questions About the Special Enrollment Period (SEP)

-A special enrollment period (SEP) is a period of time outside of the open enrollment period when you may be eligible to apply for an individual or family health plan.
-If you experience a qualifying life event, such as getting married, having or adopting a baby, losing your coverage, or moving into a new service area, you may qualify for a special enrollment period.
+A Special Enrollment Period (SEP) is a period of time outside of Open Enrollment when you may be eligible to apply for an individual or family health plan.
+If you experience a Qualifying Life Event, such as getting married, having or adopting a baby, losing your coverage, or moving into a new service area, you may qualify for a Special Enrollment Period.

 What Is a Qualifying Life Event?

 A Qualifying Life Event, also known as a QLE, is a change in circumstance that may allow you to enroll in coverage outside of the annual Open Enrollment period.
 These include:

 - Adoption/foster care

 - Loss of coverage because of the following events1

 - Legal separation or divorce from your spouse